adap/flower/doc/source/how-to-run-simulations.rst

 1. Have the same Python environment on all nodes.
 2. Have a copy of your code on all nodes.
 3. Have a copy of your dataset on all nodes.
-If you are using partitions from `Flower Datasets <https://flower.ai/docs/datasets>`_, ensure they are the same.
+If you are using partitions from `Flower Datasets <https://flower.ai/docs/datasets>`_, ensure the partitioning strategy its parameterization are the same.
+The expectation is that the i-th dataset partition is identical in all nodes.
 4. Start Ray on your head node: on the terminal, type ``ray start --head``.
 This command will print a few lines, one of which indicates how to attach other nodes to the head node.